2000 Summer Paralympics: Views

 An example of this change in perception is cited by the British para-athlete Tanni Grey-Thompson, a multiple Paralympic gold winner, later said of the Sydney Games:

 Sydney 2000 will always hold a special place in the hearts of everyone who was there.
 The Aussies love their sport and they treated us simply as sportsmen and women.
 We weren't regarded as role models or inspirations, we were competitors.
 Some of us won gold medals, most didn't, but, hey, that's life.
 Sydney was phenomenal because, from day one, you felt there was something extraordinarily special in the air.
 Sydney was an athletic Disneyland, it was where magic happened.
 It probably marked the time and place when Paralympians genuinely became part of the Olympic Movement.

-Medal count
+Medal counts

 Australian cyclist Lyn Lepore shows a gold, silver and bronze medal from the 2000 Sydney Paralympic Games plus the diamond pin presented to her by BHP for winning gold.

 A total of 1657 medals were awarded during the Sydney games: 550 gold, 549 silver, and 558 bronze.
 The host country, Australia, topped the medal count with more gold medals and more medals overall than any other nation.
 Great Britain took the most silver medals, with 43, and tied Australia for the most bronze medals, with 47.

 In the table below, the ranking sorts by the number of gold medals earned by a nation (in this context a nation is an entity represented by a National Paralympic Committee).
 The number of silver medals is taken into consideration next and then the number of bronze medals.